ptjohns2/PeskyWindowKiller/README.md

 ;2=firefox
 ;3=skype

 ;...and all chrome, firefox, and skype windows will be closed.
-Matches any text in window titles, process names, etc.  For example (this will close firefox):
+;Matches any text in window titles, process names, etc.
+;For example (this will close firefox):

 1=firefox
 ```